Section 19: Wittenberg Mountain to Phoenicia

 9.30 The Long Path turns right on High Street, which runs parallel to Esopus Creek.
 It crosses under NY Route 28 and intersects Bridge Street.

 9.65 The Long Path turns left on Bridge Street, crosses the railroad tracks and then Esopus Creek, and enters Phoenicia.
 Black Bear Campground is off Bridge Street on the right.
-The railroad tracks, formerly the route of the Ulster and Delaware Railroad, are now operated by a local tourist short-line, the Catskill Mountain Railroad.
-The Ulster and Delaware once brought trainloads of tourists to this portion of the Catskills.
-Today, the Catskill Mountain Railroad ferries tubers from Mt.
-Pleasant to Phoenicia.
+The railroad tracks, formerly the route of the Ulster and Delaware Railroad, which once brought trainloads of tourists to this portion of the Catskills.
+Today, Rail Explorers offers railbike rides from Mt.
+Pleasant to Phoenicia (www.railexplorers.com).

 9.85 Reach Main Street in Phoenicia (Ulster County Route 40).
 To the left is the center of Phoenicia.
 While just two blocks long, it is well worth the detour.
 It is the home of several restaurants and a number of antique shops.
 There is also a grocery and general store for backpackers to resupply, as well as a B&B. To continue on the Long Path, turn right and proceed eastward on Main Street (Ulster County Route 40).